 That’s the gap Billet fills.
-It’s $5 per user per month, syncs both ways with QuickBooks Online, and works on iPad, Android, and offline.
-Here’s what QuickBooks actually has (and doesn’t), what the realistic alternatives cost, and what the Billet flow actually looks like day to day.
+It syncs both ways with QuickBooks Online, and works on iPad, Android, and offline.
+Here’s what QuickBooks actually has (and doesn’t), how the usual alternatives differ, and what the Billet flow looks like day to day.

 What QuickBooks actually has (and doesn’t)

 QuickBooks’ built-in signature feature has always been limited to in-person capture on the mobile app, and the new invoice experience dropped even that.
 Core QuickBooks has no remote-signing feature of its own.
-The only way to send a document for remote signature is a paid third-party add-on, the DocuSign eSignature Connector, which is limited to the top-tier QuickBooks Advanced plan, covers estimates, and has been unreliable enough that Intuit has paused it for stretches.
+The only way to send a document for remote signature is a paid third-party add-on, the DocuSign eSignature Connector, which is limited to the top-tier QuickBooks Advanced plan and covers estimates.
+Intuit temporarily paused the connector in early 2026 while reworking it.
 Proof-of-delivery signatures, with GPS and photos, have never been part of QuickBooks at all.

 Three workflows that don’t exist in QuickBooks today (and never did, end-to-end):